schlagert/syslog/README.md

   applies to the `dest_host` and `dest_port` options, e.g. it is now possible to set addresses like "127.0.0.1" or "::1" as `dest_host`.
   (thanks to @ogolosovskiy)
+* Support for optional `multiline` mode, which prevents `syslog` from splitting message strings at newline separators (thanks to @ogolosovskiy)

 ### 3.3.0